sumo2001/Prep-Notes/Privilege Escalation/Linux/README.md

 + All files and Directories can only have a single owner, only owner can change permissions to a file or a directory
 + when a execute flag is set then only you can enter into the directory or you can cd into the directory when a read is set you can just list the contents in the directory when write flag is set you can create subdirectories in the directory
 + Read =4, Write = 2, Execute = 1
-### SGID/SUID
+### SUID/SGID
-+ SUID, when set files will get executed with the permissions of the file owner.
++ SUID, when set files will inherit the permissions of the file owner.
-+ SGID when set on a file, the files will get executed with the privileges of the file group.
-When set on a directory, files created within the directory will inherit that group.
-Of the directory itself.
++ SGID set on a file, it allows the file to be executed as the group that owns the file (similar to SUID), If set on a directory, any files created in the directory will have their group ownership set to that of the directory owner
++ The last special permission has been dubbed the "sticky bit."
+This permission does not affect individual files.
+However, at the directory level, it restricts file deletion.
+Only the owner (and root) of a file can remove the file within that directory.

 ### ID's
 + Three types of ID's, real ID, effective ID saved UID.